Did you know, homeowners insurance typically does not cover flooding?

 - Anyone living in a county, community, or jurisdiction participating in the National Flood Insurance Program (NFIP) has the opportunity to purchase flood insurance.
 Click here to confirm you live in a participating community and view your Community ID.

 - You do not need to live within a FEMA flood zone to purchase flood insurance, and premiums for those living outside the flood zone are often less expensive.

 - The idea of purchasing flood insurance outside of the mapped flood zone (to protect against increased post-wildfire flood risk) may be confusing for insurance agents at first.
 If you are in an NFIP participating community and want flood insurance, you CAN get it – do not take no for an answer from an insurance agent that tells you otherwise.

 - If you are having trouble with your local insurance agent, you can contact the NFIP Referral Center at 1-800-427-4661 to request an agent referral.

 - There is typically a 30-day waiting period for insurance to take affect (with rare exceptions).
 Flooding can occur with the next thunderstorm after a fire – ACT FAST!
-Or better yet, explore purchasing flood insurance before the wildfire, even if you live outside the FEMA flood hazard zone.
+Or better yet, explore purchasing flood insurance before the wildfire, even if you have not been at risk for flooding.
+Your premium should be low.

 - Remember: Post-wildfire conditions combined with thunderstorms can cause flooding in places you have never seen running water.
 Contact your local NRCS Office or Conservation District Office for more information on your specific risk.